Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Adding fixed-point structure

 Let us assume that now all of $\ulbig$ consists of rotating or fixed points, so $\A_{\ul}=\E$ is a unitary channel.
-An example of this case is $\A_{\ul}=\left\{ E\right\} $, where $E=\text{diag}\{1,e^{i\t}\}$ is the Kraus operator that mentioned before.
-The necessary and sufficient condition on the $A$'s for this to hold is
+An example of this case is $\A_{\ul}=\left\{ E\right\} $, where $A_{\ul}=E=\text{diag}\{1,e^{i\t}\}$ is the Kraus operator that mentioned before.
+The necessary and sufficient condition on the $A$'s (\ref{eq:bl}) for this to hold is

 for some unitary $U$, real $a_{\ell}$, and such that $\sum_{\ell}|a_{\ell}|^{2}=1$ to satisfy the condition (\ref{eq:conds1}).
 Since there is no decay in $\ulbig$, that portion forms a \textit{decoherence-free subspace} (DFS) \cite{Lidar1998} and $\ps=\R_{\ul}$.
-The form of $A_{\ul}$ also implies that $\R_{\ul}\A\R_{\of}=0$ and the statement of Prop. \ref{prop:1} implies that the rotating points reduce to being outer products of eigenstates of $U$.
+The form of $A_{\ul}$ also implies that $\R_{\ul}\A\R_{\of}=0$.
+The rotating points and conserved quantities of $\E$---outer products of eigenstates of $U$---are of course the same.

-The form (\ref{eq:bl}) of $A$ with the above restriction on $A_{\ul}$ generalizes the previous DFS condition from eq.
+Adding in decay, the form (\ref{eq:bl}) of $A$ with the above restriction on $A_{\ul}$ generalizes the previous DFS condition from eq.
 (11) of Ref. \cite{lidar2003} (see also Refs.~\cite{Karasik2008,Kamizawa2018} for different formulations).
 The difference is that now $A_{\ur}$ does not have to be zero, so information from $\lrbig$ flows into the DFS $\ulbig$.
 For example, in quantum error-correction, $\ulbig$ is the logical subspace, $\lrbig$ is the orthogonal error subspace, and the piece $\ppp\R_{\lr}$ plays the role of a ``recovery channel'' which attempts to recover the leaked information after an error \cite{Ippoliti2014}.
 It turns out one can remove the inverse term from $\ppp\R_{\lr}$, putting the piece in Kraus form.
 Setting $A_{\lr}=0$ and $A_{\ul}=\pp$ (unitary evolution within DFS is trivial) eliminates $\A_{\lr}$ and reduces $\ppp\R_{\lr}$ to the transfer map (\ref{eq:tr}),

 with Kraus operators $A_{\ur}$.
 Condition (\ref{eq:conds2}) on $A_{\ur}$ reduces to $\sum_{\ell}A_{\ur}^{\ell}=0$, which is automatically satisfied by the set of operators $\{\pm A_{\ur}^{\ell}/\sqrt{2}\}$.
 However, the channel created by those operators is the same as $\{A_{\ur}^{\ell}\}$, so $\ppp$ embeds an arbitrary recovery channel from the error subspace $\lrbig$ to code subspace $\ulbig$.